Transportation by hairs called flagella and cilia? Yes, either works. What are they and how do they function?

 Yet others use a collection of shorter hairlike organelles called cilia.

 What is the difference between flagella and cilia?
 The differences may be seen when they are carefully observed under a microscope.
-Brooklyn College provides excellent illustrated and pictorial images for both, here.
+Brooklyn College provides excellent images for both, here.

 The University of Illinois tells us that bacteria have three parts to their flagella: an ion driven motor, a hook resembling a universal joint, and a long filament.
 Within the filament are long pairs of microtubules that slide past each other to impart filament shape.